jhuapl-boss/boss-manage/docs/IntegrationRebuild.md

 ```

 *Note: When launching some configurations there may be an message about manually
 configuring Scalyr monitoring.
-These instructions skip Scalyr configuration and
+Report this as an potential problem if you
-you can ignore these instructions.*
+encounter this message.*

 *Note: The cloudformation.py script will automatically use the latest created AMIs
 that are named with a commit hash.
 Since you just rebuilt the AMIs they should be